 How to Entertain Baby While Cooking

 If you’re thinking about trying to chop vegetables while you’re holding your baby, let me tell you upfront, that’s not going to work.
 No matter the age, the baby is not going to sit quietly in the corner and wait for you to finish cooking.
-So, the question here is how to entertain your baby while cooking?
+So, the question here is how to entertain your baby while cooking.

 If your baby is sitting, and no longer needs the baby carrier, your options increase.
-By using a Cosco Simple Fold High Chair, your baby can sit comfortably, out of harm’s way and still see you.
+By using a Cosco Simple Fold High Chair, your baby can sit comfortably, out of harm’s way, and still see you.
 Give them a few spoons or small toys to play with.
 I’ve written a review of this product giving you additional information about this simple fold high chair.

 Another option for sitting babies is the Baby Playpen Kids Activity Center where bigger babies and toddlers can sit and play with their toys or with pots and spoons.
 The baccow Musical Activity Table Center is also a great way for the baby to keep busy.
 Different noises and activities keep the baby entertained.
-I recommend you check out my review for more ideas on different activity centers.

 Some other simple options can include the following: